ETCDEVTeam/sidekick-doc/README.md

 Addressing `Con#1` is where the whole networks-talking-to-each-other thing comes in.
 If it's too expensive/slow/annoying to use mainnet for every transaction... let's just use it for _some_ transactions.
 If the sidechain can once in a while tell mainnet: "Hey, here's an update about what our network looks like now," then it'll have a secure and permanent record of what the state of affairs _should look like_ on the sidechain at a given point.
 This is called a _checkpoint_ pattern.

+Now here's where a critical piece of the design comes in.

+If the sidenet were _only to POST data_ to the mainnet (and never depend on querying that data again), there would indeed be a secure record of the sidechain history... but there's nothing to ensure that the sidechain history itself has integrity.
+The mainnet derives consistency by requiring sequential congruence; the value of block B depends on the value of block A, and everyone's got to agree (or at least not rebut) that those pieces do actually fit.
+Chain progression is derived from sequential consensus.

+So without checking (and depending on) the checkpoint data stored on mainnet, the sidenet is missing out on the security of the consensus mechanisms of the mainnet.
+If it doesn't depend on mainnet, then it doesn't get any of the value of putting anything on mainnet in the first place.
+I repeat myself.
+That part is important.

+For further reference, let's call a pattern where sidenet does _POST only_ to mainnet a __unilateral__ communication mechanism, and the pattern with _POST and QUERY_ a __bilateral__ mechanism.

+### Building a ~~dumbest possible~~ minimum-viable sidechain